ehohe/ehohe.github.io/_pages/cv.md

 * **Hohe, Edward**.
 (2024).
 Red vs Blue Hubris: Clarifying the Relationship Between Partisanship and (Anti-)Intellectualism. *Party Politics*.

 ### Working Papers (drafts available upon request)
 * "An Experimental Comparison of AI-Enabled Semi-Structured Interviews and Fixed Surveys: Response Patterns, Quality and Representation."
-With Kennedy, Ryan, Amanda Austin, Edward Hohe, Laura Moses, William Minozzi, and Leib Litman. **Revise and Resubmit, *Public Opinion Quarterly***.
+With Kennedy, Ryan, Amanda Austin, Edward Hohe, Laura Moses, William Minozzi, and Leib Litman. **Conditionally Accepted, *Public Opinion Quarterly***.
 * "What are You Talking About?
 Political Conceptualization and The Mismeasurement of Political Discussion."_Under Review_.
 * "Cognitive Needs Fragment the Left and Unify the Right." _Under Review_.
 * Does Tone Matter in AI Generated Letters from Representatives? *With Ryan Kennedy and Adam Ozer*.